-In Faith at Hand ~ Finding My Way to Depth Journaling, the story of an unanticipated midlife transformation (now available as an e-book from Amazon, to be published in paper at Thanksgiving of 2018) Barclay Braden draws from a fertile interplay of formative experiences — geographic, educational, and professional — that have contributed to shape her development.
+In Faith at Hand ~ Finding My Way to Depth Journaling, the story of an unanticipated midlife transformation (now available as an e-book and in paperback from Amazon) Barclay Braden draws from a fertile interplay of formative experiences — geographic, educational, and professional — that have contributed to shape her development.
 She has found ongoing revelation in discovering the felt power of distinctly different landscapes as life has taken her into a wide variety of new terrain.

 Growing up in northern California, she moved at the age of ten to the agricultural setting of the Sacramento Valley, where her father was starting into the farm equipment business.
 She was excited about the country home her family was soon renting in the midst of prune and walnut groves.
 But at that point she began to worry about the families of migrant workers who lived seasonally, in surrounding orchards, in the roughness of camping conditions.
 Of special concern, as she herself was about to enter fifth grade in the local school system, were the bracero children, whose schooling appeared to her to be intermittent and interrupted.
 Enveloped by the activity of complex ranch operations, along with the intense heat of late summer and the sweet smell of drying prunes from the adjacent dehydrator, she would retreat with a book to the sanctuary of the wooden treehouse built for her by her father.